dbt-labs/docs.getdbt.com/website/docs/community/spotlight/jing-yu-lim.md

 ## What dbt community leader do you identify with?
 How are you looking to grow your leadership in the dbt community?

 Claire Carroll and Mila Page!
 My very first touchpoint with dbt was their articles in [The Analytics Engineering Guide](https://www.getdbt.com/analytics-engineering/).
-I remember relating to it so much that I was saying ""YES"" to every other line I read, and sending text snippets to my friends.
+I remember relating to it so much that I was saying "YES" to every other line I read, and sending text snippets to my friends.

-To me, Analytics Engineering could help overcome certain challenges I face as an analyst, and make the job feels less like a ""hamster wheel.""
+To me, Analytics Engineering could help overcome certain challenges I face as an analyst, and make the job feels less like a "hamster wheel."
 As the concept of analytics engineering is fairly new in Singapore, I feel the need to spread the word and bring about a mindset shift among not just data teams, but anyone who needs to work with a data team.

 ## What have you learned from community members?
 What do you hope others can learn from you?

-One of my favourite presentations from the Singapore dbt Meetup was [""How would the ideal Semantic Layer look like?""](https://docs.google.com/presentation/d/1t1ts04b7qA-BVlV3qbNZ4fI-MSZn0iL6_FhsaWhJk_0/edit?usp=sharing ) by fellow community member Thanh Dinh from Holistics.
+One of my favourite presentations from the Singapore dbt Meetup was ["How would the ideal Semantic Layer look like?"](https://docs.google.com/presentation/d/1t1ts04b7qA-BVlV3qbNZ4fI-MSZn0iL6_FhsaWhJk_0/edit?usp=sharing ) by fellow community member Thanh Dinh from Holistics.
 It taught me a new perspective on metrics: they could be like dbt models, where dependencies can be set up between metric models.

 I definitely have so much more to learn as an individual, but I hope to share some of my tips and lessons in terms of data modelling with others.